Golf carts are becoming an increasingly common sight on the golf course and streets, highways, and roads.

 With golf carts and LSVs, there is a difference in term usage.

-In many cases, people use the terms interchangeably, but it’s more legally correct to classify a golf cart that is street-legal as a low-speed vehicle.
+In many cases, people use the terms interchangeably, but it’s more legally correct to classify a street-legal golf cart as a low-speed vehicle.
 In contrast, those that can go more than 25 miles per hour are best classified as neighborhood electric vehicles.

 Golf carts and LSVs are legally defined by federal law.